flink-extended/ai-flow/docs/content/deployment/deploying_aiflow_server.md

       # AirFlow dag file deployment directory, i.e., where the airflow dag will be.
 If it is not set, the dags_folder in
       # airflow config will be used
       #airflow_deploy_path: /tmp/dags
+      # The directory to save resources when running Airflow tasks.
+      resource_dir: /tmp
       # Notification service uri used by the AirFlowScheduler.
       notification_server_uri: 127.0.0.1:50052
   # The path to a local directory where the scheduler service download the Workflow codes.